Holocaust Museum Rescinds Aung San Suu Kyi's Rights Award

-The honorary titles once decorating Myanmar’s de facto leader Aung San Suu Kyi continue to be revoked amid the ongoing Rohingya crisis, and the U.S. Holocaust Memorial Museum has become the latest to revoke an award from the erstwhile democracy icon.
+The honorary titles once decorating Myanmar’s de facto leader Aung San Suu Kyi continue to be revoked amid the ongoing Rohingya crisis, with the U.S. Holocaust Memorial Museum becoming the latest to withdraw an award from the erstwhile democracy icon.

 The museum announced Wednesday that is rescinding Suu Kyi’s Elie Wiesel Award, bestowed on her in 2012, due to her refusal to stop or condemn military violence against the Muslim Rohingya minority.